Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/video_script.md

 We would like to start off with showcasing the pedestrian traffic light logic where you can change the shape and behavior and execute the state-logic.

+In the video you'll see the console on the right side and the GUI on the left.
+All events that appear on the GUI are also displayed on the console.

 [Screen 1]
 The pedestrian traffic light can support different light behaviors and light shapes, which can be changed in runtime.